raedatoui/the-orchard-restaurant-task/README.md

 A single restaurant has many inspections.
 With the help of computed properties that are generated during the ETL job. querying by these properties becomes trivial

 ![schema](/Users/raed/Sites/RA/dev/orchard/schema.png)

+### Top Rated

+There is more than one way to answer this question qualititavely.
+With computed properties, I made a bunch of criteria to filter the restaurants by also visualized them on a map using the geo data